teresko/routing/README.md

 ###Silent parameters

-The `defaults` part of the route definition comes with an additional feature: the ability for a matched route to enhance request abstraction with additional parameters.
+It is not required for parameters specified in `defaults` part of the route definition to appear in the `notation`.
+This provides the ability for a matched route to enhance request abstraction by providing additional parameters.

 ```